 With joint working between the bus industry and the Scottish Government through the Bus Decarbonisation Taskforce , which is expected to lead to increased innovation in financing models and greater confidence in the residual value of life-expired batteries, it is hoped that the remaining £58 million of announced funding will stimulate collaboration that could demonstrate how full decarbonisation of the bus sector could be achieved with little or no Government support.

 Indeed, any provision of funding beyond that set out in the Climate Change Plan Update will need to reflect the expectation that the bus and coach industry will increasingly seek to acquire zero emission vehicles commercially, without the need for Government investment.
-However, it is currently estimated that this recommendation could cost in the range of £51 million - £100 million in addition to the £120 million already announced.
+However, it is currently estimated that this recommendation could cost in the range of £51 million - £100 million in addition to the funding already announced.

 Position in Sustainable Investment Hierarchy